WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Before purchasing or replacing a sump pump check valve, review this simple checklist:

-Decide on material, such as plastic, brass, or stainless steel, based on water quality and corrosion risk.
+· Decide on material (plastic, DZR brass, stainless steel) based on water quality and corrosion risk.

-Evaluate noise sensitivity and choose between standard swing or quiet spring-loaded designs.
+· Evaluate noise sensitivity and choose between standard swing or quiet spring-loaded designs – but be aware of possible chatter at low flow.

-Ensure the valve supports the desired installation orientation and available space.
+· Ensure the valve supports the desired installation orientation (horizontal swing requires hinge at top).

-Check that couplings, unions, or hose clamps are included or sourced separately for easy installation and future maintenance.
+· Check that couplings, unions, or hose clamps are included or sourced separately for easy future maintenance.

-Focused Call to Action: Upgrade and Customize Your Check Valve Solution
+Focused Call to Action: Protect Your Basement with the Right Check Valve

 FAQs About Sump Pump Check Valves